naman14310/Interview_Prep/Coding Notes/DP/Knapsack.md

 2. Auxiliary Space: O(N*W)
 -> The use of 2D array data structure for storing intermediate states

+Identifying Pattern:
+If some array A is given in question and we have choices to choose every item to get considered for filling in a bag W then that problem is of knapsack pattern.

 **Method 1 : Memorization (Top-Down)**

 ```cpp